liferay/liferay-docs/develop/tutorials/articles/liferay-mvc-portlet/configurable-portlet-preferences.markdown

 -->

-Portlet Preferences are properties for storing basic portlet configuration data. administrators often use preferences to provide a customized view of a portlet to subsets of users or even all of a portlet's users.
+Portlet Preferences are properties for storing basic portlet configuration data.
+Administrators often use preferences to provide a customized view of a portlet to subsets of users or even all of a portlet's users.
 Portlet preference controls are sometimes made accessible to users themselves for configuring portlets just the way they like them.
 Liferay simplifies making portlet preferences configurable in portlet JSPs.
 In this tutorial, you'll learn how to create a default configuration JSP page and how to add a portlet preference control to it.
 Figure 1 shows what a configurable portlet preference looks like in a portlet's Configuration menu.

 ![Figure 1: Portlet preferences, such as this portlet's checkbox for showing location addresses, let you customize your portlet in many different ways.](../../images/show-location-address-pref.png)

 First, you'll learn how to create the default Setup tab for your portlet's configuration page.

 ## Creating a Default Setup Tab in the Portlet's Configuration Page [](id=creating-a-default-setup-tab-in-the-port-liferay-portal-6-2-dev-guide-03-en)